FredericGariepy/LighthouseLabs/PKM/W4/D4/finish day 4/CSF v ISO.md

 So start-ups will usually kick start their InfoSec program with NIST and work their way up to ISO 27001 as they scale.

+## Heres a bunch of other frameworks or someshit

+    HITRUST Common Security Framework (HITRUST CSF): the HITRUST CSF is designed to be a comprehensive set of security controls and processes used by healthcare organizations to protect patient information.
+The framework helps healthcare organizations adhere to HIPAA privacy regulations, as well as other industry-specific laws and standards.
+    Cloud Security Alliance Cloud Controls Matrix (CCM): the Cloud Security Alliance's CCM provides organizations with guidelines on how to effectively manage cloud computing operations from a security perspective.
+It includes hundreds of best practice recommendations that address everything from user authentication to data storage management.
+    SANS Critical Security Controls: the SANS Institute's Critical Security Controls are designed to provide IT professionals with an actionable roadmap for improving their organization's Cyber Security posture.
+The 20 critical security controls are grouped into three categories—identify, protect, and detect—making them easier to implement in any organization.
+    CIS Benchmarks: CIS Benchmarks are sets of technical standards created by the Center for Internet Security (CIS).
+They are used as reference points for system administrators when configuring various types of technology, including OSs, applications, databases, and cloud services.
+    General Data Protection Regulation (GDPR) Compliance Checklist: theGDPR is an EU regulation that applies to any organization processing personal data belonging to EU citizens or residents.
+This GDPR compliance checklist provides guidelines on how organizations can meet the requirements set out in this legislation regarding protecting the privacy rights of individuals.